Showrin/anagram_checker/README.md

 <br/>

 Now open the **`index.html`** file with any browser and you will get the following UI.
-Here you can give to string and pressing enter or pressing the button, you can check whether the given strings are anagram or not.
+Here you can give two strings and pressing enter or pressing the button, you can check whether the given strings are anagram or not.

 ![Anagram Checker UI](https://i.imgur.com/ryHRyGD.png)